Alvarez, David P., Ph.D.

 English, Asbury Hall, Room 310B

 Associate Professor of English and Chair of the English Department

-He also works as DePauw's liaison for the GLCA Global Crossroads Initiative and is helping to lead a campus-wide project on "The Liberal Arts and Global Citizenship: Theory and Practice."
+Alvarez also works as DePauw's liaison for the GLCA Global Crossroads Initiative.
+Last year, he led a campus-wide project and international conference at DePauw on "The Liberal Arts and Global Citizenship: Theory and Practice."

 “Reading Locke after Shaftesbury: Feeling Our Way Towards a Postsecular Genealogy of Religious Tolerance,” in Mind, Body, Motion, Matter: Eighteenth-Century British and French Literary Perspectives, ed.
 Mary Helen Mcmurran and Alison Conway (Toronto: University of Toronto Press, 2016): 72-109.

 "Alexander Pope’s An Essay on Criticism and a Poetics for 1688."
 Restoration: Studies in English Literary Culture, 1660-1700, 39.1-2 (2015): 101-123.

 Reprint forthcoming in Literature Criticism from 1400 to 1800.